Hypergraph Two-Coloring in the Streaming Model: Streaming algorithms for hypergraph two-coloring

-\paragraph{A streaming algorithm:} Theorem~\ref{thm:fewvertices} (more generally, Proposition~\ref{prop:fewvertices} at the end of this section for $k$-coloring) gives rise to a straightforward randomized streaming algorithm for two-coloring ($k$-coloring) assuming that the number of vertices in the hypergraph is known in advance.
-For example, suppose we are given an $\n$-uniform hypergraph on $\V=\frac{\n^2}{t}$ vertices and at most $2^{\n-2} \exp(\frac{t}{2})$ hyperedges.
-We just pick a random coloring $\chi$ that assigns colors Red and Blue to roughly the same number of vertices, and verify that no edge is monochromatic under $\chi$.
+\paragraph{A streaming algorithm:} The corresponding streaming algorithm is essentially trivial given the proof above.
+Suppose we know that our hypergraph $H$ satisfies the conditions in theorem; i.e. $H$ has $\V=\frac{\n^2}{t}$ vertices and at most $2^{\n-2} \exp(\frac{t}{2})$ hyperedges.
+Since we know the number of vertices in advance, we just pick a random coloring $\chi$ that assigns colors Red and Blue to roughly the same number of vertices, and verify that no incoming hyperedge is monochromatic under $\chi$.
 The algorithm uses $O(\V)$ bits of space, and returns a valid coloring with probability $\frac{1}{2}$ and fails otherwise.
-The probability of failure can be reduced to $\delta$ by running the algorithm $\log \frac{1}{\delta}$ times in parallel.
+The probability of failure can be reduced to $\delta$ by running the algorithm $O(\log \frac{1}{\delta})$ times in parallel, and choosing as the final output any one of the colorings that are valid for $H$.
+Note that this increases the space requirements by a multiplicative factor of $O(\log(\frac{1}{\delta}))$. \end{proof}

-We further examine the trade-off between the number of vertices and the number of hyperedges.
-Let $\m(\n,t)$ be the minimum number of hyperedges in a non-two-colorable hypergraph with $\frac{\n^2}{t}$ vertices.
-Note that when the number of vertices $\V \leq 2\n-2$, \emph{every} $\n$-uniform hypergraph is trivially two-colorable by any coloring that colors $\lfloor \V/2\rfloor$ vertices Blue and the rest Red, and so we will take $\frac{\n^2}{t}\geq 2n-1$.
-The above proof (of Theorem~\ref{thm:VerticesNonTwoColorable}(a)) shows:

-Using arguments similar to those used by Erd\H{o}s~\cite{Erdos}, we will now obtain a comparable upper bound on $\m(\n,t)$.
-This makes the dependence of two-colorability on the vertex set-size explicit.